openstax/napkin-notes/kevin/160108_eventCountsEstimated.md

 Assuming:
-* 10 clicks per minute/user
-* 120 minutes/user/day
 * all users are in mainland US timezones
-* almost all users will use the system at some point in the evening (5-10pm)
 * total of 500,000 users

 The breakdown of population by timezone in the US is:
 ```